flutter/samples/experimental/desktop_photo_search/README.md

 # Photo Search app

 This macOS application enables you to search [Unsplash](https://unsplash.com/) for photographs that interest you.
-To use this application you will need to add an **Access Key** from [Unsplash API](https://unsplash.com/developers) to [unsplash_access_key.dart](lib/unsplash_access_key.dart).
+To use it, you need to add an **Access Key** from [Unsplash API](https://unsplash.com/developers) to [unsplash_access_key.dart](lib/unsplash_access_key.dart).

 ## A quick tour of the code